 The course is open to all students with the right to study at UiB

 The teaching will be in the form of lectures, normally 12 (each 90 minutes), or seminars.
 Individual supervision will also be given in connection with the writing of the Bachelor thesis.
 If fewer than five students are registered to a course, the department may reduce the teaching; cf. the department¿s guidelines on ¿Mitt UiB¿.
 In that case, the students will be informed about it at the beginning of the semester, and before the deadline for semester registration 1.
 February/1.
 September.

 Compulsory Assignments and Attendance

 Students must be present at lectures and seminars 75% of the time.

-In the spring semester 2021, the attendance requirement will not apply due to the corona situation.
+In the autumn semester 2021, the attendance requirement will not apply due to the corona situation.
 However, it is highly recommended that students attend as much as possible.

 The bachelor thesis must be handed in for advising twice during the semester.
 It is mandatory to submit the essay for two tutorials.
 A list of names and individual times for supervision will be published on Mitt UiB.

 Evaluation is based on the supervised Bachelor thesis of 4500-5000 words.
 The subject of the thesis should relate to the theme of the course offered in the current semester.

 Spring or Autumn, but not regularly.
 There is also assessment early in the following semester for students with approved compulsory assignments given the course was held in the previous semester.